-Instead of worrying about paying for classroom supplies this summer, let California Casualty pick up the check.
-The $2,500 Academic Award was created in 2012 to give K-12 teachers, who often spend $500 to $1,000 of their own funds each year, a financial break buying necessities for the classroom.
+The $2,500 Academic Award was created in 2012 to give K-12 teachers, who often spend $500 to $1,000 of their own funds each year, a financial break buying schoolroom necessities.

-New Jersey’s Tony M. is purchasing exercise and workout equipment for physical education students at the middle school where he teaches.
+New Jersey’s Tony M. is keeping students in shape with the exercise and workout equipment he was able to purchase for physical education classes at the middle school where he teaches.

 “We appreciate the hard work involved in educating children,” said California Casualty Sr. Vice President Mike McCormick.
 “This award, which supports instructors and school staffs in preparing future generations, defines our 65 year commitment to educators.”